Blaizzy/mlx-embeddings/docs/How-To-Open-a-Homebrew-Pull-Request.md

     ```sh
     git checkout -b <YOUR_BRANCH_NAME> origin/master
     ```
 4. Make your changes.
-For formulae, use `brew edit` or your favourite text editor, following all the guidelines in the [Formula Cookbook](Formula-Cookbook.md) or [Cask Cookbook](Cask-Cookbook.md).
+For formulae or casks, use `brew edit` or your favourite text editor, following all the guidelines in the [Formula Cookbook](Formula-Cookbook.md) or [Cask Cookbook](Cask-Cookbook.md).
   * If there's a `bottle do` block in the formula, don't remove or change it; we'll update it when we pull your PR.
 5. Test your changes by running the following, and ensure they all pass without issue.
-For changed formulae and cask, make sure you do the `brew audit` step while your changed formula/cask is installed.
+For changed formulae and casks, make sure you do the `brew audit` step while your changed formula/cask is installed.
     ```sh
     brew tests
     brew install --build-from-source <CHANGED_FORMULA|CHANGED_CASK>